Doppler radio direction finding: Doppler effect

 Early examples of Doppler DF systems date to at least 1941, and they were used in the United Kingdom for hunting out German early warning radars, which operated at 250 MHz in the 1.25-meter band.
 By 1943, examples were available that worked in the UHF region, used to find the German Würzburg radars operating at 560 MHz.

 A significant advantage of this technique is that it requires only a single receiver, amplifier, and the appropriate FM demodulator.
-In contrast, huff-duff and B-T systems require two closely matched receivers, one for each antenna pair, and often a third for a sense channel.
+In contrast, HF/DF and B-T systems require two closely matched receivers, one for each antenna pair, and often a third for a sense channel.
 Widespread civilian use of the technique did not start until the introduction of practical circuits for the quadrature detector and phase-locked loop, both introduced after the war, which greatly simplified the reception of FM signals.
 Its use roughly follows the spread of FM radio, which also used these techniques.

 Pseudo-Doppler

 To further simplify the system, it is possible to simulate the movement of the antenna with a small amount of additional electronics.
 This is the pseudo-Doppler direction finding technique.

 Consider a pair of omnidirectional antennas receiving a signal from a target transmitter.
 As the signal propagates past the receiver, the amplitude of the signal at the antennas rises and falls.
 At long distances from the transmitter, well into the "far field", the wavefronts can be considered to be parallel.
-If the two antennas are arranged perpendicular to the line to the target, the phase difference between them is zero, whereas if they are arranged parallel to the line, the phase difference will be a function of the distance between them and the wavelength of the signal.
+If the two antennas are arranged perpendicularly to the target, the phase difference between them is zero, whereas if they are arranged parallel to the line, the phase difference will be a function of the distance between them and the wavelength of the signal.